jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 **How to edit mailbox name**

 1. Name field has length validation: 1 - 255 symbols
-2. To edit name just focus the name change it and click on "Save changes" button
+2. To edit name just focus the name change it and click the "Save changes" button

 .. image:: pic_mailboxes/mailboxesNameUpdate.png
    :width: 600